Our hearts are with the victims of the Los Angeles fires. We pray for our first responders and fire teams as they battle to contain the devastation.

 One important point is that the DMV's authority over your driving privilege is separate from the criminal court process.

-As discussed in the video, it is possible for the DMV to suspend your driver's license through the administrative process even if criminal charges are never filed or prosecuted.
+It is possible for the DMV to suspend your driver's license through the administrative process even if criminal charges are never filed or prosecuted.

 Act Quickly After a DUI Arrest